RWTH-HPC/effort-log/doc/logfile.md

     -   Tuned serial version
     -   Working parallel version
     -   Tuned parallel version
--   "InitialProjectStageComment": A user-provieded comment on the above development stage.
+-   "InitialProjectStageComment": A user-provided comment on the above development stage.
--   "LoggingEvents": A list of the logging events sorted by the occurance.
+-   "LoggingEvents": A list of the logging events sorted by the occurrence.
 Each entry consists of the following keys:
     -   "ID": A unique identifier of the event.
 The first event holds id 0 and all following events are then consecutively numbered.
     -   "UserName": The user's name.
 This was specified during the